ImanBarjane/employee-attrition-analysis/HR Analysis.md

-The correlation heatmap confirms that the number of projects, monthly hours, and evaluation scores all have some positive correlation with each other.
-Additionally, whether an employee leaves is negatively correlated with their satisfaction level.
+The correlation heatmap confirmed several key relationships:

+- 📈 **Positive Correlation**: `number_project`, `average_monthly_hours`, and `last_evaluation` are positively correlated, suggesting employees who work on more projects tend to work longer hours and may receive higher evaluations.
+- 📉 **Negative Correlation**: The variable `satisfaction_level` shows a clear negative correlation with the target variable `left`, confirming that less satisfied employees are more likely to leave.

+---

-### Insights
+### 💡 Insights

-It appears that employees are leaving the company as a result of poor management.
-Leaving is tied to longer working hours, many projects, and generally lower satisfaction levels.
-It can be ungratifying to work long hours and not receive promotions or good evaluation scores.
-There's a sizeable group of employees at this company who are probably burned out.
-It also appears that if an employee has spent more than six years at the company, they tend not to leave.
+The exploratory data analysis reveals several likely causes of employee attrition:

+- 🚫 **Poor Management & Burnout**: High number of projects and long work hours without corresponding promotions or recognition correlate with attrition.
+- ⚠️ **Burned-Out High Performers**: Many high-evaluation employees working excessive hours still chose to leave, possibly due to burnout or lack of advancement.
+- 📉 **Low Satisfaction**: The strongest predictor of employee exit appears to be low satisfaction.
+- 🧓 **Tenure Effect**: Employees who have stayed beyond six years are significantly more likely to remain at the company, possibly due to reaching senior or less stressful roles.

+---

-# paCe: Construct Stage
+# 🧱 paCe: Construct Stage

-In this stage, the appropriate models are determined, the model is constructed, model assumptions are confirmed, and the model results are evaluated to determine how well it fits the data.

-## Step 3 and 4.
-Model Building and Results and Evaluation
+## Step 3 & 4.
+Model Building and Evaluation

-### Identifing the type of prediction task.
+### Predictive Task: Binary Classification

-My goal is to predict whether an employee leaves the company, which is a categorical outcome variable.
-This task involves classification, specifically binary classification, as the outcome variable `left` can be either 1 (indicating the employee left) or 0 (indicating the employee didn't leave).
+Our goal is to predict **employee attrition** (i.e., whether an employee left the company).
+This is a **binary classification** problem where:

-### Identifing the types of models most appropriate for this task.

-Since the variable we want to predict (whether an employee leaves the company) is categorical, we could either build a Logistic Regression model, or a Tree-based Machine Learning model.
+- `1` = Employee left
+- `0` = Employee stayed

+---

-### Modeling Approach: Tree-based Model
+### Model Selection
-This approach covers implementation of Decision Tree and Random Forest.

-Starting with isolating the outcome variable.
+Since our target variable is binary, appropriate models include:

+- **Logistic Regression** – a simple, interpretable baseline model.
+- **Decision Tree** – a tree-based model that allows interpretability.
+- **Random Forest** – an ensemble of trees that improves accuracy and generalizability.

+We will begin by isolating the **target variable** and preparing the data for modeling.